-Changed in version 0.3.0: Deprecating qs in favor of qNew in version 0.1.0.
+Changed in version 0.3.0: qs is being deprecated in favor of q

+'''

-classmethod get (q=None, qs, fields)
+classmethod Model.get (q=None, qs, fields)

+'''

-Gets a single document from the database.
+Return a single document from the database.

-This will find and return a single document matching the query specified through $\star\star$ fields.
+This will find and return a single document matching the query specified through \\fields.
 An exception will be raised if any number of documents other than one is found.

-- $\mathbf{q}(Q)$ (optional) A logical query to use with the query. - qs (args.)
-DEPRECATED Use q instead. - fields (kwargs.)
+- $\mathbf{q}(Q)$ (optional) A logical query to use with the query. - \qs (\args.)
+DEPRECATED Use q instead. - \\fields (\\kwargs.)
 Keyword arguments specifying the query.